Topological Hall-like behavior of multidomain ferromagnets: Results and discussion

-Actually all we considered here is the anomalous Hall effect only.
-This random resistor network model serves as a prototype model to show that peak in the RHR alone is not a sufficient argument for the existence of topological spin textures, and should not be always labeled as a 'THE'.
-The assumption that AHE is always linear with magnetization is often not valid, since there is always a non-linear part labeled as the higher order anomalous Hall effect (HOAHE) which is non-negligible in systems that exhibit large Berry curvature in momentum space \cite{SodemannFu2015}, like in Weyl semi-metals \cite{Li2021,Cao2022,Xiao2024} and transition metal dichalcogenides \cite{Kang2019}.
+All we considered here is the anomalous Hall effect only.
+This random resistor network model serves as a prototype model to show that a peak in the RHR alone is not a sufficient argument for the existence of topological spin textures and should not always be labeled as a 'THE'.
+The assumption that AHE is always linear with magnetization is often not valid since there is always a non-linear part labeled as the higher order anomalous Hall effect which is non-negligible in systems that exhibit large Berry curvature in momentum space \cite{SodemannFu2015}, like in Weyl semi-metals \cite{Li2021,Cao2022,Xiao2024} and transition metal dichalcogenides \cite{Kang2019}.

-Furthermore, Fig.~\ref{fig:results_for_large_system}(d-e) show the evolution of the RHR as the domain wall resistance increases, and Fig.~\ref{fig:results_for_large_system}(f) shows the contour plot of the maximal RHR as a function of both the Hall conductance $G_H$ and $R$.
-It is not surprising to see that the non-monotonocity of RHR is enhanced with the increase of Hall conductance, since the whole transverse resistivity scales with $G_H$.
-But it is interesting to see that as the domain wall resistance is increased, the total hall resistivity nonlinear behavior is more pronounced.
+Furthermore, Fig.~\ref{fig:results_for_large_system}(d-e) show the evolution of the RHR as the domain wall resistance increases, and Fig.~\ref{fig:results_for_large_system}(f) shows the contour plot of the maximal RHR $R^{max}_H$ as a function of both the Hall conductance $G_H$ and $R$.
+It is not surprising to see that the non-monotonicity of RHR is enhanced with the increase of Hall conductance since the whole transverse resistivity scales with $G_H$.
+However, it is interesting that as the domain wall resistance increases, the total hall resistivity nonlinear behavior is more pronounced.

-To understand the relation between RHR and the domain wall resistance $R$, current distribution is studied, as shown in Fig.~\ref{fig:results_for_small_system1}.
-At positive magnetization, small islands of down spins are formed, see Fig.~\ref{fig:results_for_small_system1}(a).
-As shown in Fig.~\ref{fig:results_for_small_system1}(b), due to the large domain wall resistance, current flows across opposite domains are suppressed, so that a large portion of current stays in the spin up domains.
-Since in this model, disorder is applied onsite and the correlation between neighbors is fully ignored.
-In order to reveal the current distribution in a more realistic scenario, the Monte Carlo simulation of the Ising model was conducted.
+To understand the relation between RHR and the domain wall resistance $R$, the current distribution is studied, as shown in Fig.~\ref{fig:results_for_small_system1}.
+At positive magnetization, small islands of down spins are formed (see Fig.~\ref{fig:results_for_small_system1}(a)).
+As shown in Fig.~\ref{fig:results_for_small_system1}(b), due to the large domain wall resistance, current flowing across opposite domains is suppressed so that a large portion of current stays in the same spin domains.
+Since the disorder is applied onsite in this model and the correlation between neighbors is fully ignored, we have also conducted Monte Carlo simulations of the Ising model to reveal the current distribution of a more realistic scenario.
 The Hamiltonian is simply